Changes to the yesterday report are marked.

 - Deadline for submission of tax returns due by the end of March (communal fee for entrepreneurs, special republic fee, registered weapon tax, etc.) extended until 30 April 2020.

-- Deadline for payment of annual income tax and forest and fire protection fees extended until 30 June 2020; payment in instalments allowed until the end of 2020, upon request, for taxpayers affected with COVID-19 related measures who must submit an affidavit to that effect until 30 June 2020.
+- Deadline for payment of annual income tax and forest and fire protection fees, extended until 30 June 2020 for taxpayers affected with COVID-19 related measures who must submit an affidavit to that effect; payment in instalments allowed until the end of 2020, upon request.

 - Three-month moratorium on concession fees and rent for agricultural land leased from Republika Srpska.

-- One-off aid in the amount of BAM 1,000 (approx. EUR 511,00) from the Solidarity Fund to each employee in the public healthcare sector and police officers who was working minimum three weeks between 15 March 2020 and 15 April 2020.
+- One-off aid in the amount of BAM 1,000 (approx. EUR 511,00) from the Solidarity Fund to each employee in the public healthcare sector who was working minimum three weeks between 15 March 2020 and 15 April 2020.

 - Rent for the facilities leased from the Federation B&H reduced for 50%.